 This statement describes the child's emerging independence from the will of all-powerful parents.
 The two-year-old can say, "No!" to the all-powerful parents without (we hope) being struck down.
 In any case, the umbilical cord has been psychologically cut.
-The child now recognizes that they exist separately from other people and the pets.
+The child now recognizes that they exist separately from other people and pets.
 Individuality is developing.
-The child no longer experiences the world as a merely an extension of its own essential nature.
+The child no longer experiences the world as merely an extension of their own essential nature.

-Emotions become the dominant motivator of the child's behaviors as the "emotional" limbic system becomes more fully integrated.
+Emotions become the dominant motivator of the child's behaviors as the emotional limbic system becomes more fully integrated.
 The goal of the child's life is to approach what feels "good" and evade what feels "bad."
 The world seems to fall apart into two separate and mutually exclusive halves.

-The adult who remains in the emotional childish level of consciousness experiences every positive feeling as "Good" and every negative feeling as "Bad" or "Evil."
-Anything that causes bad feelings must be avoided, or if not avoidable, then the source of bad feelings must be destroyed.
+The adult who remains in the emotional childish level of consciousness experiences every positive feeling as "good" and every negative feeling as "bad," or "evil."
+Anything that causes bad feelings must be avoided, and if it can't be avoided, then the source of the bad feelings must be destroyed.
 On the other hand, anything that makes the childish adult feel good must be conserved, defended, and fought for, even if it also causes great harm or death to other people.
-Harming other people for the sake of feeling good is perceived as morally right.
-CXXXIII
+Harming other people for the sake of feeling good is perceived as morally right. clii

 The adult emotionally divides the world based on their good versus bad feelings about any threat to their group's survival.
-Threats could be political, religious, ethnic, or anything the person can fear, like secret societies, or aliens from across the border or outer space.
-This subrational perception of threat explains how otherwise irrational, ill-fitting causes fuse perfectly well within the adult's emotional "us versus them" old (herd) mammalian mind.
+Threats could be political, religious, ethnic, or anything the person fears, like secret societies or aliens from across the border or from outer space.
+This subrational perception of threat explains how otherwise irrational, ill-fitting causes fuse perfectly well within the adult's emotional "us versus them" childish mind.